mendelbrot/lab-input-translator/README.md

 ## HID overview

-In the tinyUSB example named hid_multiple_interface, the microcontroller is configured as a basic keyboard and mouse (When the controller's button is pushed, it types the letter 'a' and moves the mouse).
+In the tinyUSB example named `hid_multiple_interface`, the microcontroller is configured as a basic keyboard and mouse (When the controller's button is pushed, it types the letter 'a' and moves the mouse).

 For the LIT, the function `hid_task` in `main.c` has been edited, so that it reads characters received from MSC, and sends keycodes to the PC.